 A native of Southern California, S. Eugene Linzey (also known as Stan and Gene) is a former bi-vocational pastor and music minister.
 He has served as president of the Siloam Springs Writers Guild in Siloam Springs, AR., and as chaplain for the USS Yorktown CV-5 Survivors Club.
-After studying at Vanguard University in Costa Mesa, CA., he received his B.S. at Southwestern Assemblies of God University in Waxahachie, TX.
+After studying at Vanguard University in Costa Mesa, CA., and Oklahoma Baptist University in Shawnee, OK, he received his B.S. at Southwestern Assemblies of God University in Waxahachie, TX.
+This picture was taken in Oceanside, CA.

 While employed at the Los Alamos National Laboratory, Los Alamos, NM, Linzey studied writing and public speaking.
 As an Operations Officer in the Nuclear Physics Division, he oversaw risk-management documentation, monitored the cost and progress of various experimental projects, created and delivered project presentations, was a safety officer, and interacted with inter-lab and governmental agencies to ensure that his group met federal, DOE, and state requirements.